 A week later, they mentioned their overnight experience to an expat they met in Parque Calderon.
 “We had a great night’s sleep,” the traveler said.
 “But we couldn’t figure out why they charged us by the hour.”

 As most expats come to find out, motels in Ecuador are not for sleeping.
 Or, if they are, it’s a secondary function.
 Think No-Tell Motel.
 Think Cupid Motel, Aphrodite Motel or La Esquina del Amor.
 You find them on the outskirts of all larger towns and cities in Ecuador, usually on a major highway.

-So what’s the deal with all the roadside love nests in Ecuador?
-For many expats, given that this is a Catholic country still bound by formal manners, they seem out of place.
+So why are the roadside love nests so popular in Ecuador?
+Given that this is a strict Catholic country they can seem out of place to many visitors.

 It turns out that there’s a logical explanation.
 The vast majority of young Ecuadorians live with their parents until they get married.
-Given the fact that most moms and dads have conservative values, romantic activity is usually prohibited within the household for the unmarried.
-This also explains why you see so much smooching and noodling going on among young people on the streets and in the parks of Cuenca.
-Read more about that here.
+Given the fact that most parents have conservative values, sexual activity is usually prohibited within the household for the unmarried.
+This also explains why you see so much smooching and kanoodling going on among young people on the streets and in the parks of Cuenca.
+Read more about it here.

-According to Ruiz, motels provide the amorous with a safe, comfortable trysting place.
+According to Galindo, motels provide the amorous with a safe, comfortable trysting place.
 “Mom and dad aren’t allowed here,” she says.

 He adds: “Of course, there are other couples who come here who are not living with their parents.
 We don’t ask questions.”